annayjha/website/guide.md

 - Tell GitHub that you want to use GitHub Pages to host your website by clicking Settings > Pages > Source and then choosing GitHub Actions.
 - Now head to Actions > Deploy Website > Run workflow and click the Run workflow button to publish the site with GitHub Pages hosting:

+7. add publications
+- add folder under /publications/
+- then what...?

 ## Edit site locally (use Hugo)
 1. navigate to ~/2024website/annayjha.github.io (compare with broken-annayjha.)